QuentinRa/blog.quentinra.dev/info/java/beginner/mcq.md

 **Question 9**

-With A a superclass, and B a subclass, using **Liskov substitution principe** (polymorphisme d'héritage), what statement are valid ?
+With A a superclass, and B a subclass, using **Liskov substitution principle** (polymorphisme d'héritage), what statement are valid ?

 - ``B v1 = new A()``
 - ``A v2 = new B()``
-- subclass instance can be considered as superclass instances
+- subclass instances can be considered as superclass instances
-- superclass instance can be considered as subclass instances
+- superclass instances can be considered as subclass instances
 - call a method on of `v2` only defined in class `B`
 - call a method on of `v2` defined in class `A`

 <blockquote class="spoiler">
-Only the statements 2,3,6 are valid.
+Statements 2,3,6 are valid.
 In 5, v2 is of type A so you can't call B methods (even if the real instance is of type B).
-In statement 1, A don't have the new methods declared in B so that won't work.
+In statement 1, A doesn't have the new methods declared in B so that won't work.
 Same answer for statement 4.
 </blockquote>